Warriors 0-6 on road, fall to Pelicans with 4 starters out

+The Pelicans, meanwhile, benefited from Ingram’s return from a four-game absence because of a concussion.
+He scored 26 points on an array of drives and perimeter shots.

+”Good to have him back, honestly.
+We needed his production tonight,” Pelicans coach Willie Green said. ”He picked up some slack for us.”

-Ingram scored 26 points in his return from a four-game absence because of a concussion and reserve Larry Nance Jr. scored 20 points for the Pelicans, including several fourth-quarter dunks that kept Golden State at bay.
-CJ McCollum scored 20 points and Zion Williamson added 16 for New Orleans.
+CJ McCollum scored 20 points for New Orleans.
+So did reserve Larry Nance Jr., including several fourth-quarter dunks that kept Golden State at bay.
+Zion Williamson added 16 for New Orleans, highlighting his performance with a breakaway, windmill dunk set up by Jose Alvarado’s steal.

+”Our execution offensively has been great,” Nance said. ”Having B.I. out there helps. … He’s just so poised all the time.”

 Jordan Poole had 20 points and nine assists for the Warriors.
 Kevon Looney was the only regular starter in uniform for Golden State’s second game in two nights at the end of a winless five-game trip.